Coffhee-Finance/Shielded-Tokens/README.md

 Coffhee is an encrypted decentralized exchange for trading encrypted, shielded, and confidential tokens.
-The core of this protocol are the encrypted tokens and LayerZero general message passing contracts.
+The core of this protocol are the shielded tokens and LayerZero general message passing contracts.

 The token cUSD.e (Confidential USD.e) is a wrapped ERC20 version of USD.e that encrypts token balances for added privacy.